devconcept/multer-gridfs-storage/README.md

 ### Caching

-You can enable caching by either using a boolean or a non empty string in the [cache][cache-option] option, then when the module is invoked again with the same [url][url-option] it will use the stored db instance instead of creating a new one.
+You can enable caching by either using a boolean or a non empty string in the [cache][cache-option] option, then, when the module is invoked again with the same [url][url-option] it will use the stored db instance instead of creating a new one.

 The cache is not a simple object hash.
 It supports handling asynchronous connections.
 You could, for example, synchronously create two storage instances one after the other and only one of them will try to open a connection.